jackhall14/KeyboardMarket/README.md

-# KeyboardMarket
+# Keyboard Market Analyser for subreddit: r/mechmarket

 ## Purpose
 A piece of code that allows one to analyse the secondary keyboard market via the subreddit: r/mechmarket.

-You might want information on the prices of a keycap set you're looking to buy and/or sell and want to know if it's expensive or cheap.
+You might want information on the prices of a keycap set you're looking to buy and/or sell and want to know if it's expensive/cheap, will it sell at a given price?

 You might want to gather a load of information on some high-end keyboards and perform you're own data analysis for investments.